Common names: Copper Canyon Daisy, Lemmon’s marigold, mountain marigold, bush marigold

 Botanical names: Compositae Tagetes Iemonii

 General information: A member of the Aster family, the Copper Canyon Daisy reaches 4 feet at maturity – can reach 6 feet tall under good growing conditions.
-A native of the southwestern United States, this sprawling perennial daisy has a distinctive, pungent fragrance that not everyone likes, according to Floridata.
+A native of the southwestern United States, this sprawling perennial daisy has a distinctive, pungent fragrance that not everyone likes.
 The Copper Canyon daisy has golden-yellow blooms that are attractive to butterflies and bees.
 It is a good plant for areas where deer are known to be a problem — it is deer proof!
 Copper Canyon daisy dies back in winter and comes back from roots in spring.